APPLICATIONS ARE NOW CLOSED.

 Supported by GSK and offered in collaboration with The Franklin Institute, the goals of Science in the Summer are:

-- To increase youth's interest and confidence in doing science and pursuing STEM careers, especially for youth in under-resourced communities
+• To increase youth interest and confidence in doing science and pursuing STEM careers, especially for youth in under-resourced communities

-- To build educators’ confidence and skills to facilitate high-quality informal STEM experiences for youth
+• To build educator confidence and skills to facilitate high-quality informal STEM experiences for youth

-- To build organizations’ capacity to provide high-quality STEM programming
+• To build organization capacity to provide high-quality STEM programming

-The Franklin Institute will support your organization to fold the program into your existing structure and increase your educators’ confidence and skills to lead high-quality STEM programming.
+The Franklin Institute supports organizations to fold the program into their existing structure and increase educators’ confidence and skills to lead high-quality STEM programming.

-Check out last year's theme, Be a Health Scientist! here.
+Check out this year's theme, Be a Chemist! here.

 PROGRAM BENEFITS

-Accepted organizations are committing to a seven-month program cycle (February to September with programming from May-August) and will receive the following benefits for joining the program, including but not limited to:
+Accepted organizations commit to a seven-month program cycle (February to September with programming from May-August) and receive the following benefits:

-- High-quality STEM curriculum and materials for five program activities, including kits of materials, educator guides, lab notebooks, and sticker sheets for youth in grades 2-6
+• High-quality STEM curriculum and materials for five program activities, including kits of materials, educator guides, lab notebooks, and sticker sheets

-- Facilitation and curriculum content training for your STEM Specialists via two in-person trainings at The Franklin Institute
+• Facilitation and curriculum content training for STEM Specialists via two in-person trainings at The Franklin Institute

 PROGRAM EXPECTATIONS

-- Identify two staff from your organization who will serve as Program Leads and be responsible for materials management, ongoing communications with the program team, tracking attendance, reporting on deliverables, and ensuring your organization meets all program expectations
+• Identify two staff to act as Program Leads responsible for materials management, ongoing communications with the program team, tracking attendance, reporting on deliverables, and ensuring your organization meets all program expectations

 WHO SHOULD APPLY

-The Franklin Institute is accepting applications from Philadelphia-area organizations that meet the below requirements:
+The Franklin Institute will accept applications from Philadelphia-area organizations that meet the below requirements:

 Examples of organizations that may apply include community-based organizations (CBOs), out-of-school-time providers (OSTs), after school providers (ASPs) that have summer programming, low-cost or free summer camps, day cares/early childhood service providers, and public-school summer programs.